itonx/ezpyc/README.md

 ### Details:

-Built-in scripts are created to help you getting started with your own python script commands.
-All scripts use `click` to manage command line arguments. `hworld` is the simplest script, you might want to follow its structure to create simple scripts/commands.
-The rest of built-in files are a simple abstraction of `click`, you could follow their structure to create your own abstraction for complex scripts/commands with your own python packages.

 - `%USERPROFILE%\.ezpyc\ezpyc` is a python package which contains shared code for `ezpyc.py`.
 - `ezpyc.py` manages your ezpyc installation